-As of the date of this prospectus, we hold approximately % of the capital stock of Ovabrite.
-Additionally, as of the date of this prospectus, Matthew O'Hayer holds approximately % of the capital stock of Ovabrite, and certain of our other directors, officers and holders of more than 5% of our capital stock also hold capital stock of Ovabrite.
+As of December 29, 2019, we hold approximately 19% of the capital stock of Ovabrite.
+Additionally, as of December 29, 2019, Matthew O'Hayer holds approximately 24% of the capital stock of Ovabrite, and certain of our other directors, officers and holders of more than 5% of our capital stock also hold capital stock of Ovabrite.